Sa voix solide et profonde se déploie tant dans les aigus que dans les graves

 She also won a 2nd Prize at the International Baroque Singing Competition in Froville in 2020, was a member of the 2019 class of the Aix-en-Provence International Festival Singing Academy -she sang under the direction of Raphaël Pichon and received advice from Edith Wiens and Marcelo Amaral- and was a laureate in 2017 of the International French Melody Competition in Toulouse with pianist Jean-Michel Kim.

-During the 2019/2020 season, she performed a tour of recitals of French melodies in Japan with pianist Jean-Michel Kim, sang the role of the Nymph Iris (Coronis by Sebastián Durón) at the Théâtre de Caen and then at the Limoges and Rouen Operas, or participated with the same ensemble in the CD recording of Lully's Cadmus and Hermione, in the role of L'Amour and Palès.
+In 2019/2020 she toured French mélodie recital in Japan with Jean-Michel Kim, sang the role of the Nymph Iris (Coronis by Sebastián Durón) at the Théâtre de Caen and then at the Opéras de Limoges and Rouen, and participated with the same ensemble in the CD recordings of Lully's Cadmus et Hermione, in the roles of L'Amour and Palès.

 During the 2020/2021 season she was the Child (Ravel's L'Enfant et les sortilèges) with the Orchestre National de Bordeaux Aquitaine conducted by Paul Daniel, Simotchka (Gilbert Amy's Le Premier Cercle) at the Massy Opera, cover of the 2nd Nymph (Dvorak's Rusalka) at the Limoges Opera and participated in the the CD recording of Coronis with Le Poème Harmonique.